 Dalton's use of "what's that!?" (comparable to Marty McFly's use of "WHAT THE HELL IS THAT!?" against Biff in Back to the Future) was botched somewhat in the English translation.

 Some believe that Dalton had a hand in the Fall of Guardia, as a long-haired assailant is depicted killing the Kingdom of Guardia's last defender in a cutscene in CT PSX.
 Masato Kato did say that Porre had help outside of normal time.
 This suspicion was confirmed in Chrono Trigger DS.
 It's very possible that Dalton is still active as "Porre High Command" during the events of Chrono Cross, as Porre is consistently militaristic and searches for the Frozen Flame, an artifact that Dalton may have special knowledge about from his history in Zeal.

 Chrono Trigger DS

 After his defeat atop the Epoch, Dalton fell into a Golem-summoning Gate that deposited him in the Dimensional Vortex, a collection of lost time fragments jammed together in temporal instability.
 He drew up plans for revenge against Crono's group, who he felt denied him his kingdom and status as ruler over the age of antiquity.
 He then left the Dimensional Vortex, probably to a year predating 1000 A.D., and raised an army to overthrow the Kingdom of Guardia in 1005 A.D.
-He slayed Guardia's last defender, then stole the Masamune.
+He may have been the one who slayed Guardia's last defender, and stole the Masamune.
 What became of Dalton after this is unknown; the corrupted Masamune was somehow escaped his grasp an was found by Radius and Garai in Chrono Cross.